Barnard's Star

 Barnard's Star is a small red dwarf star in the constellation of Ophiuchus.
-At a distance of 5.96 ly from Earth, it is the fourth-nearest-known individual star to the Sun after the three components of the Alpha Centauri system, and the closest star in the northern celestial hemisphere.
-Its stellar mass is about 14% of the Sun's, and it has 20% of the Sun's diameter.
+At a distance of 5.96 ly from Earth, it is the fourth-nearest-known individual star to the Sun after the three components of the Alpha Centauri system, and is the closest star in the northern celestial hemisphere.
+Its stellar mass is about 16% of the Sun's, and it has 19% of the Sun's diameter.
 Despite its proximity, the star has a dim apparent visual magnitude of +9.5 and is invisible to the unaided eye; it is much brighter in the infrared than in visible light.